fatindeed/go-utils/signal/README.md

 signal: interrupt at 2022-08-31 12:54:42.567635 +0800 CST m=+6.013267001%
 ```

 This library only catch `SIGINT` and `SIGTERM` by default.

-If you want to customize signal, add `signal.Listen(...os.Signal)` in your code
+If you want to customize signals, add `signal.Listen(...os.Signal)` in your code.

 ```go
 signal.Listen(syscall.SIGINT, syscall.SIGTERM, syscall.SIGUSR1, syscall.SIGUSR2)